imsteev/grailer/README.md

 # grailer

 ## What is this?
-Grailer is a project that allows a user to get information from [Grailed](https://grailed.com).
+Grailer is a tool that allows a user to obtain information from [Grailed](https://grailed.com).
 It provides users the ability to scrape, parse, and do simple analysis on items using Pandas and NumPy.

 __Disclaimer: None of the data being scraped using this tool should be used for commercial purposes__

 ## Motivation
-  1. This project bridges a gap between two of my interests in fashion and technology
+  1. This project bridges my interests in fashion and technology
-  2. To my knowledge, Grailed currently does not offer a public API yet
+  2. Grailed currently does not offer a public API yet
+  3. Learn how to use browser automation tools

 ## Prerequisites
 Install CasperJS and add the binary to your PATH.
-For parsing and analysis, I recommend using `pip3` to install Pandas and BeautifulSoup4.
+For parsing and analysis, I am using Python3.
+Using `pip3` to install Pandas and BeautifulSoup4 is recommended.

 There are three files to be aware of: